tk3369/JuliaVsPythonNumba/Comparison Programming Languages Test.md

-# Benchmarking Julia vs Numba in Linux & MacOS
+# Julia vs Numba (A Comparison of Programming Languages in Economics)

 ## Summary